gildahl/arcadeEIP/distribution/readme.txt

 a keyboard.
 If you are using a control panel with different key mappings, you can configure arcadeEIP to other mappings via its configuration file, arcadeEIP.ini.

 Here is a list of default keys.
-See [Key_Map] section of arcadeEIP.ini to customize.
+See [KeyMap] section of arcadeEIP.ini to customize.

     Note: The "Magic Key" permits a single button to perform two functions (Exit and Menu toggle) with the ability to swap what happens on hold vs. tap in the configuration.